 - This can appear as:

 - A default password.
-The Bridge team can enable password upload for your account if your users are unable to set a password through the Welcome to Bridge email.
-This is not recommended as the file has the password in plain text.
+The Bridge team can enable password upload for your account if your users cannot set a password through the Welcome to Bridge email.
+This is not usually recommended as the file has the password in plain text.

 - How do I add or update learners to my account with a CSV file?